 You have a routine now.
-Wake up, make breakfast, get the kids to school, head to work, come home, make dinner, etc. You are more used to not having that extra person around the house.
-Sure, you still have bad days, days when you are so sad and just want to cry into your pillow.
-But at the same time, you feel a bit stronger than you did when he first left.
+Wake up, make breakfast, get the kids to school, head to work, come home, make dinner, etc. You are now used to not having that extra person around the house.
+Sure, you still have bad deployment days, days when you are so sad and just want to cry into your pillow.
+But at the same time, you feel a bit stronger than you did when they first left.
 A little less heartbroken.

 What should you do?
-How can you keep going on?
+How can you keep going?
 How can you turn things around and get through the rest of the deployment?

 Here are some ideas!